Skip to main content

 Paid

-In this course, you will learn to Write Great Unit Tests for Simple RESTful Services with Spring Boot Starter Test, Mockito and JUnit.
-You will learn to write independent unit tests for RESTful web services talking with multiple layers - web, business and data.
-You will learn how to write integration tests using an in memory database H2.
+In this comprehensive course, you will discover how to write exceptional unit tests for simple RESTful services using Spring Boot Starter Test, Mockito, and JUnit.
+This course will guide you in writing independent unit tests for RESTful web services that interact with multiple layers: web, business, and data.
+Additionally, you will master the art of writing integration tests utilizing an in-memory database H2.

-You will be using Spring (Dependency Management), Spring Boot, Maven (dependencies management), Eclipse (IDE), in memory database H2 and Tomcat Embedded Web Server.
-We will help you set up each one of these.
+Throughout the course, you will work with Spring (Dependency Management), Spring Boot, Maven (dependencies management), Eclipse (IDE), in-memory database H2, and the Tomcat Embedded Web Server.
+We will assist you in setting up each of these tools.

-You will use all the frameworks that are part of Spring Boot Starter Test - JUnit, Spring Test, Spring Boot Test, AssertJ, Hamcrest, Mockito, JSONassert and JsonPath.
+You will explore a variety of frameworks included in Spring Boot Starter Test, including JUnit, Spring Test, Spring Boot Test, AssertJ, Hamcrest, Mockito, JSONassert, and JsonPath.

 • Step 01: Setting up the project using Spring Initializr

-• Step 02: Writing Unit Test for a Simple Business Service
+• Step 02: Writing a Unit Test for a Simple Business Service

 • Step 01: Creating a Hello World Controller